 So How Does It Work?

 In order for companies to successfully operate under a closed-loop economy, they must first work toward creating a closed-loop supply chain.
 Meaning certain processes will have to be rethought.
-For example, a majority of companies will find they have to reconsider how their products and the packaging for these products are designed and manufactured.
+For example, a majority of companies will find they have to reconsider how their products and the custom packaging for these products are designed and manufactured.
 In addition, these businesses will have to consider how these new designs will contribute to the sale, refurbishment, and recyclability of their products.
 As more and more businesses elect to transitioning to the closed-loop economy, the easier it becomes for the raw materials used in these processes to be saved and reused appropriately.

 As most companies currently follow a linear economy model, a great deal of raw materials used in production processes are often wasted.
 Unable to be reused, these processes are required to begin fresh with new raw materials.
 With a closed-loop economy, however, there is no endpoint or waste.
 The cyclical nature of the closed-loop economy model reuses the consumed raw materials by collecting them and reprocessing them in order to begin the process anew.
 This in turn creates the most sustainable product for consumers.
 For more information on how this manufacturing model operates, check out the featured infographic below.
 Courtesy of Quincy Recycle.